keeea/611_Final/README.md

-# Proposal: Knowledge-Oriented Service Jobs
+# Proposal: Data-Oriented Service Jobs

 **By**: